carmine560/composite-plots/README.md

 ## Prerequisites ##

-`composite-plots.sh` has been tested on Debian on WSL and uses the following
+`composite-plots.sh` has been tested on Debian on WSL and uses the following command and package:
-packages:

   * [`align_image_stack`](https://wiki.panotools.org/Align_image_stack) from
-    Hugin to align scanned images
+    Hugin to align scanned scatter plots
-  * ImageMagick 6 to convert and composite aligned images
+  * ImageMagick 6 to convert and composite aligned scatter plots

 Install each package as needed.
 For example: